ckan/ckanapi/README.md

 #### Extra Loggging

-To enable extra debug logging for the execution of LocalCKAN ckanapi commands, you can enable the config option in your CKAN INI file.
+To enable extra info logging for the execution of LocalCKAN ckanapi commands, you can enable the config option in your CKAN INI file.

 ```
 ckanapi.log_local = True